yossadh/yossadh.github.io/_drafts/2018-12-20-rainbow-connection.md

 </p>
 </blockquote>

 - The droplet does not have to be raindrop, it can be ice crystals.
 I once saw a cousin of the rainbow, [polar stratospheric cloud](https://en.wikipedia.org/wiki/Polar_stratospheric_cloud), in the Swedish Lapland.
-The iridiscence comes from diffraction by ice crystals, so one only sees this when the temperature is very cold (it was around -20°C as I recall).
+The iridiscence comes from diffraction by ice crystals, so one only sees this when the temperature is very low (it was around -20°C as I recall).
 See [this article](https://blog.metservice.com/atmospheric-optics) for more atmospheric optical phenomena.

 <p align="center">
   <img src="/images/psc.jpg" height="200px"/>